Policies

 If treatment for substance abuse is needed, please contact your insurance carrier to obtain proper instructions for seeking treatment.

-If you have questions about any of the issues addressed here, please contact one of the following offices:
+If you have any questions about any of the issues addressed in the guide, please contact one of the following offices:

 For more information on Copyright Infringement and Peer-to-Peer Sharing Policies visit here.